saymrwulf/transformers/notes.md

-2024-01-11T21:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-01-19T18:08:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-01-19T22:52:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2024-01-11T21:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-01-19T18:08:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-01-19T22:52:00 - Quick fix, referencing a known issue from the official repo (transformers) 2024-01-19T08:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)